KawikaMiller/data-structures-and-algorithms/javascript/401-code-challenges/linked-list/README.md

 #### Lab 08
 For the `.zipLists()` method, since the nodes were supposed to be added to the new list alternatively, I knew that I was going to have to traverse each argument list and then add then append those values to the new zipped list before moving the `currentNode` of each argument list to the `next` node.
 Therefore, I declared two local variables `currentNodeA` and `currentNodeB` to track the `currentNode` of each list.
 Upon declaration, these local variables are set to their respective `this.head`.
 Then I declare a new `LinkedList`, called `zippedList`, using `currentNodeA` as it's argument for the constructor.
 After that, I append `currentNodeB` to the new `LinkedList`.
 Finally, within a `while` loop, I traverse the each list and, setting `currentNodeA = currentNodeA.next` and `currentNodeB = currentNodeB.next`, and alternatively appending those nodes to `zippedList`.

+#### Lab 11
+For the `pseudoQueue` class we're using 2 `Stacks` to handle the data.
+Since stacks use a `First In, Last Out` approach I knew that I could push values into the first stack and then pop those values out and push the popped values into a second stack to reverse the order of the nodes - therefore giving it the illusion of a `First In, First Out` queue.

 ### Efficiency
 - `Node` and `LinkedList` constructor will be always have a Time and Space efficiency of `O(1)` because they both rely on one parameter/argument in order to be created.